Aston Villa are set to take on Freiburg at Besiktas Park on May 20 in the Europa League final in Istanbul.

 General safety

-Istanbul is generally considered a safe city to visit, but for football fans, the situation is slightly different.
-There have been multiple incidents in the past (more on this shortly) where local hooligans have targeted English fans and attacked them.
+Istanbul is generally considered to be a safe place to visit, but the situation slightly differs for football fans in the city.
+There have been multiple incidents in the past where local hooligans have targeted English fans and attacked them.

-Fans are advised to avoid certain areas, depending on which team their club is facing.
-For example, if you are in Istanbul to see your club take on Galatasaray, then you should avoid Taksim Square.
-However, if your club are playing Fenerbahce, then this is somewhere that you will find allies.
+Supporters are advised to avoid certain areas.
+For example, if you are in Istanbul to see your club play at Galatasaray's RAMS Park, then you should avoid Taksim Square.
+However, if your club are playing Fenerbahce, then this is somewhere that you may find even allies.

 The general rules around a visit to Istanbul are to stick together in groups and avoid wearing anything that will identify you as an English football supporter.